 Most people have not been educated on the warning signs and symptoms of suicide and there fore do not know what to look for when anticipating whether someone they know is at risk for suicide.
 Most people do not know how to talk to someone about suicide and most people struggle with how to get help for someone that they feel could be at risk.
 One common myth about suicide is the thinking that if I talk to the person about suicide, I might make him or her feel worse, or worse yet, I might put the idea in his or her head.
 This myth is simply not true.
 In fact, most individuals who attempt or complete suicide are ambivalent about the act of taking their own life up until the point that they attempt or complete suicide.
 Most individuals want desperately to be helped and saved from the pain, but in feeling trapped or stuck begin to think that suicide may be the only option.
 Most suicidal individuals enter that point in which they actually intend to take their own lives only briefly until the state of crisis is over.

 Suicide can be stopped with basic training in the a) warning signs, b) ways to talk to a suicidal individual, and c) places to refer him or her for immediate help.
-This is the training that I do in schools and communities.
+This is the training that I do in schools and communities through my teen suicide prevention presentation.
 I am on the front lines of suicide prevention, but it is essential that you educate yourself about the ways that you can help.
 I am offering a certified suicide prevention training (Question, Persuade, Refer [QPR]), to all students, faculty, and staff members.
 This 90-minute to w hour training is designed to help provide the critical skills necessary for non-mental health professionals when faced with a possible person/student of concern.
-QPR training is engaging and informative to all faculty, staff, and students and includes information on:
+QPR training is engaging and informative to all faculty, staff, and students.

 • The problem of suicide nationally, and locally

 • Common myths and facts associated with suicide